-Thousands of shops will donate money to the Ulster University Student Fund when you shop online at Give As You Live.
+Thousands of shops will donate money to the Ulster University Student Opportunity Fund when you shop online at Give As You Live.

 Shopping at Give as you Live generates a donation with every purchase, typically 1%-5% of what you spend.
 As an added bonus: for every new shopper who spends £10, Give as you Live will donate an extra £5.

-The Ulster University Student Fund supports our students through a range of scholarships, including those promoting wider participation for low income students and adult learners; supporting students experiencing hardship; providing books for the library; and supporting areas of University and student excellence.
+The Ulster University Student Opportunity Fund supports our students through a range of scholarships, including those promoting wider participation for low income students and adult learners; supporting students experiencing hardship; providing books for the library; and supporting areas of University and student excellence.

 For more information or to sign up, visit Give As You Live